reportportal/kubernetes/reportportal/README.md

 helm repo add elastic https://helm.elastic.co && helm repo update
 ```

-The following command will use your ReportPortal dependency file requirements.yaml to download all the specified charts into your charts/ directory for you:
+The following command will use ReportPortal dependencies located in `Chart.yaml` file to download all the specified charts into your charts/ directory for you:
 ```sh
 helm dependency build ./reportportal/
 ```